How to Make an Artificial Hot Spring

 3. Increase Blood Circulation:

 One of the main reasons we like to soak in hot springs is that it increases our blood circulation and makes us feel better and more relaxed.
-So if you always wanted your onsen, an artificial one can come out as a great option.
+So, if you have always wanted your onsen, an artificial one can be a great option.
 Once it’s built, all you need is some water and the relatively cheap heaters to run, so it’s cost-efficient.

 4. Skin Care: